Violations of Probation

 Beginning in 1991 as a prosecuting attorney, Jeffrey A. Haynes has personally handled countless numbers of cases involving violations of probation or house arrest, and since entering private practice in 1996, Mr. Haynes has successfully represented hundreds of clients who have been accused of violating the conditions of their original sentence.
 If you would like to immediately speak with him about your violation of probation or house arrest case, call The Law Offices of Jeffrey A. Haynes at (941) 919-3666.
 Mr. Haynes personally answers his calls after business hours, which means you will normally reach him at almost any time, even on weekends and on holidays.

-In Florida, a person who has either pled or been convicted of a criminal charge is often placed on probation.
+In Florida, a person who has either pled guilty or been convicted of a criminal charge is often placed on probation.
 Probation is a form of supervision by the court system, and is a mechanism by which the judge and prosecutor monitor the individual’s progress.
-A person who is placed on probation must successfully complete all of the conditions of the original sentence, and must check in with his or her probation officer, normally on a monthly basis.
+A person who is placed on probation must successfully complete all the conditions of the original sentence, and must check in with his or her probation officer, normally on a monthly basis.
 While on probation, the person must avoid committing any new crimes.

 In other cases, a person who has entered a plea will receive a sentence of community control, which is commonly referred to as “house arrest.”
 As the name implies, house arrest is a stricter form of supervision, where the person must adhere to a strict schedule of confinement at the subject’s residence, with certain exceptions.
 Depending upon the specific charge, this supervision may include an electronic or GPS monitoring device.
 House arrest is similar to probation in that the subject must successfully complete all of the conditions of the original sentence, or risk immediate arrest for non-compliance.